Guinea

 The situation of children

-In terms of education, there is still a lot of progress to be made, especially as the Covid-19 pandemic has led to a deterioration in the educational situation, while the literacy rate for those aged 15 and over was already below 40% (27.7% for girls).
-Among 15-24 year olds it was 53.9%: 43.5% (girls) and 69.6% (boys).
+In terms of education, much progress remains to be made, especially as the Covid-19 pandemic has caused the educational situation to deteriorate, while the literacy rate for those aged 15 and over was already below 40% (27.7% for girls).
+Among 15-24 year olds, it was 53.9%: 43.5% (girls) and 69.6% (boys).

-(Sources: Human Development Report 2020, UNDP / The State of the World’s Children, Unicef, 2019 / Unesco Institute of Statistics (UIS) – Guinea, 2018 / SOS Children’s Villages Guinea Annual Report 2020 / Le Bilan du Monde – 2020 & 2021 editions)
+(Sources: Human Development Report 2020, UNDP / The State of the World’s Children, UNICEF, 2019 / UNESCO Institute for Statistics (ISU) โ Guinea, 2018 / SOS Children’s Villages Guinea Annual Report 2020 / Le Bilan du Monde โ 2020 & 2021 editions)

 SOS Children’s Villages in Guinea